 Farmworkers granted "CAW" status would have employment authorization to work in any industry, although to qualify for renewal of CAW status and for lawful permanent residency they would need to work in agriculture at least 100 days per year.
 CAW workers would also have the ability to travel outside of and return to the United States.

-A farmworker's spouse and children would be eligible for CAW dependent status with the same protections, including the right to work in the United States without restriction on the type of work they can do.
-CAW status and dependent status would last for 5 and one-half years and is renewable indefinitely.
+A farmworker's spouse and children would be eligible for CAW dependent status with the same protections, including the right to work in the United States without restriction on the type of work they could do.
+CAW status and dependent status would last for five and one-half years and would be renewable indefinitely.

-Path to Legal Permanent Resident ("Green Card") Status: In order to earn lawful permanent residency (a "green card"), the CAW worker must:
+Path to Legal Permanent Resident ("Green Card") Status: To earn lawful permanent residency (a "green card"), the CAW worker would be required to:

-- perform agricultural work for at least 100 work days per year for each of the next: - 4 years for those who have worked in agriculture for 10 years or more prior to enactment (an estimated 78% of farmworkers have been in the U.S. for at least 10 years.); or - o 8 years for those who have worked in agriculture for fewer than 10 years prior to enactment of the bill; - pay an application fee and a \$1,000 fine - pay any applicable federal taxes; and - continue to meet other admissibility requirements.
+- perform agricultural work for at least 100 work days per year for each of the next: - 4 years-for those who have worked in agriculture for 10 years or more prior to enactment; or - 8 years-for those who have worked in agriculture for fewer than 10 years prior to enactment of the bill; - DHS may credit work days lost due to illness, pregnancy, COVID-19 restrictions, severe weather, and other causes. - pay an application fee and a \$1,000 fine; - pay any applicable federal taxes; and - continue to meet other admissibility requirements.